 17) Whether it’s spring or fall, Brooklyn Park’s festivals give your family a day filled with fun.
 Cuddle up to baby bunnies, goats and chicks at the Twin Cities Spring Babies Festival in April; then tackle Minnesota’s largest corn maze at Twin Cities Harvest Festival and Maze in September and October.

 18) Show your family a view of Minneapolis from a different angle.
 Atop the Foshay Tower in Downtown Minneapolis is an observation deck where your family can get a 360 view of the city.
-There’s even a museum up there so you can learn about this history of the building.
+There’s even a museum up there so you can learn about the history of the building.

 19) Trying to teach your kids how to play golf?
 Try the Eagle Lake Youth Golf Center.
 It’s fun for beginning golfers with its classes and instructions for those new to the game.